zitadel/zitadel/docs/docs/guides/authentication/identity-brokering.md

 * The issuer for your identity provider is <https://issuer.zitadel.ch>
     - [ ] yes
     - [ ] no
-* The identity provider has to be oAuth 2.0 compliant
+* The identity provider has to be OAuth 2.0 compliant
     - [ ] yes
     - [ ] no